Home / Comparisons / vs. answering service

 answering service wins when the math doesn't favor automation.

-Your callers genuinely need a human voice.
-Funeral homes, hospice intake, certain medical specialties, anything where the first contact has emotional weight.
+Your callers genuinely need a human voice on every call.
+Anything where the first contact carries emotional weight or the caller is unlikely to engage with SMS.
 A human picking up on the second ring is part of the service.
 SIS can run alongside an answering service for the booking layer, but the answering service handles the first impression.

 Your volume is too small to justify a system.
 If you do 20–40 inbound calls a month and you just need somebody to write down a name and number when you're closed, a $50–$150/mo answering service is the cleanest answer.
 Don't over-engineer it.